longlong-yu/official-panorama-coco/README.md

 ---

 ## ✅ Updates
+- (27/08/2025) Our paper has been accepted by IEEE Transactions on Multimedia (TMM 2025)! 🎉 All source codes have now been fully released in this repository.
 - (05/08/2025) All annotations, configuration files, logs, and pretrained models are now available!
 The full codebase will be made publicly available upon the acceptance of the paper.

 ---